FredericKaczynski/grape/README.md

 **Note** `graped` will copy this base filesystem for each slaves RPi.
 Depending on the available space on the SD card you used and the size of the system you want to use, it may simply run out of available space.
 If it happens, either give the master RPi a bigger SD card, or use a smaller system for the slaves RPi (such as [DietPi](https://dietpi.com/)).

+### Launch everything

+Once you have flashed the SD card of the master and flashed the SD cards of the slaves (or prepared the filesystem for the slaves on the master), you can plug them on the RPis and power the clusters.

+If everything want correctly, `graped` should launch once the master RPi is booted.
+Normally, you should hear the sound of the Power Switch a few seconds after you have powered on the stack.
+If it doesn't happen, check the display attached to the cluster for an error message.
+If `Bad configuration` is written, it means that the daemon couldn't find the stacks that you've written in `config.toml`.
+Check if they are powered on and if you didn't miswritten the addresses of the stacks.

+You can use `curl` or use a browser to go to `http://<ip_of_master>:4000/` to get the status of the cluster.

 ## Possible issues